Fudan-iGEM/2025-wiki/pages/experiments.md

 ## Site-Directed Mutagenesis PCR

-As described in Liu *et al*.
-(2008)[^3], briefly:
+As described in Liu et al. (2008)[^3], briefly:

 ### Primer Design

-Primers were designed as in Liu *et al*.
-(2008) Figure 2[^3].
+Primers were designed as in Liu et al. (2008) Figure 2[^3].
 The non-overlapping sequences are larger (significantly larger than suggested in [^4])than the complementary sequences to make the melting temperature of non-overlapping sequences (Tm no, 47.5-60.2) 5 to 10°C higher than the melting temperature of primer-primer complementary sequences (41.1-50.3 Tm pp < Tm no).

 ### PCR Reaction Setup